 Often, if left unsupervised, college and high school-aged athletes won’t take their warm-up very seriously.

 Although it may simply take age and experience for this practice to set in, a proper warm-up is vital to making sure your body is ready for training and can help you avoid non-contact injuries during play.

-Prior to practice and lifting, it is crucial that athletes take the necessary time to get some light activity going, mobilize some specific positions to prepare for training, and prime the nervous system for quick recruitment of large motor units.
+Prior to practice and lifting, it is crucial that athletes take the necessary time to get some light activity going.
+Mobilizing specific positions to prepare for training and priming the nervous system for quick recruitment of large motor units.
 Warm-ups can also serve as a quick diagnostic test of what needs more recovery, what needs extra prep time, and how hard overall you should be pushing it.

 The moral of this story: do your best to not get hurt.
 The longer you can stay healthy and fully functional, the better you can develop without limiting yourself.
 Invest your time into making the necessary changes to the above factors and hopefully you’ll never have to see the injured reserve list.

 CoachUp is the safest and easiest way to find a coach for personalized training.
 With our 100% money-back guarantee and vetted coaches, anyone can achieve their full athletic potential.
 Find your perfect coach today and become the athlete you want to be!